hbctraining/Intro-to-ChIPseq-flipped/README.md

 ### Part II: Peak annotation and differential enrichment analysis
 > Pre-requisite: Introduction to R

+This workshop focuses on using the R statistical programming environment to evaluate files generated from peak calling of ChIP-seq data.
+We describe the different file formats encountered with ChIP-seq and use various Bioconductor packages to look at concordance between replicates and annotate regions using nearest gene approaches.
+We demonstrate the use of DiffBind to evaluate changes in binding patterns between groups of samples, and explore genomic regions of interest as tracks in the Integrated Genome Viewer (IGV).

 * File formats for ChIP-seq
+* Peak concordance between replicates
+* ChIPQC?
+* Peak annotation and visualization
-*
+* Differential enrichment analysis

-This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement a ChIP-seq data analysis workflow.
-It includes an introduction to shell (bash) and shell scripting.
-In addition to running the ChIP-seq workflow from FASTQ files to peak calls and nearest gene annotations, the workshop covers best practice guidlelines for ChIP-seq experimental design and data organization/management and quality control.

-> These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.

-### Learning Objectives

-1. Understand the necessity for, and use of, the command line interface (bash) and HPC for analyzing high-throughput sequencing data.
-2. Understand best practices for designing a ChIP-seq experiment and analysis the resulting data.
+* Peak visualization using a genome viewer (IGV)

 ### Lessons
-**[Click here](schedule/2-day.md) for links to lessons and the suggested schedule**
+**[Click here]() for links to lessons and the suggested schedule**

 ### Dataset